Shared-Reality-Lab/IMAGE-browser/Safari.md

 - The extension does not produce any sound when an IMAGE request is sent.
 - The feedback link is missing when an IMAGE result is received for maps and charts.
-- Haptics are not supported by Safari.
 - The extension may become non-responsive and require a manual restart.
+[SATVIK: Can you provide more detail on what seems to trigger this, or how rare it is?]
 - On the Feedback page, selecting "(Optional) I consent to the IMAGE project saving this request and the responses associated with it under the conditions described above" may cause the "open form" button to not work as intended.

-Please keep these issues in mind while using the extension and refer to the project's documentation for any updates or fixes.
+- Connecting haptic devices is not supported.

+## Issues with Submitting iOS Safari Extension to App Store:
+In addition to the above known issues, the following issues will need to be handled specifically for submitting the iOS version of the extension to the App Store, in order to make it widely available:

+- Apple does not allow background workers in iOS Safari extensions.
+- [SATVIK: Is that the only blocking issue?
+Is it accurately worded?]